Index

 Build one agent.
 Identify where it breaks.
 Add a second agent at that breaking point.
 Layer in a supervisor if needed.
 Repeat.

 I started with an ambitious hierarchical design and ended up simplifying to a supervisor with three workers.
-The lesson: build a stable two-agent collaboration first, then scale from there.
+The architecture I’m running now is less impressive on paper than what I originally planned, and it works reliably.
+That tradeoff was worth making.

 Source: Building Effective Multi-Agent Systems